AlfredoRamos/phpbb-ext-lazy-load/README.md

 ### Usage

-It will prevent unnecessary image and iframe loading to optimize bandwidth usage, as it will load content only when needed.
+It will prevent unnecessary image loading to optimize bandwidth usage, as it will load content only when needed.

 ### Configuration